Note: This started out as a timed exercise to write a brief story—thus the title—and turned into a longer look at the events of that night.

 I arrived at work, relieved my Swing shift co-worker and began making my rounds, checking on various parts of the mechanical plant that keep the buildings running at the Golden Gate Bridge Plaza.

-I got to the Security Office and the On-duty Sergeant said, “We are having a problem with the North Bike gate.
+When I arrived at the Security Office, the on-duty Sergeant said, “We are having a problem with the North Bike gate.
 The contractor called us and said that a piece of it is loose and needs to be secured.
 They ty-rapped it as a temporary fix.”

 “Can we take a look at it on camera?
-Maybe I will be able to see what I need to take with me to fix it?”
+Maybe I will be able to see what I need to take with me to fix it and do it in one trip?”

 Sergeant Steve walked over to the array of security camera monitors, sat down at the controller and selected the monitor with the North Bike Gate camera.
 This camera was a ‘fixed’ camera — it did not move around or change focus (pan-tilt-zoom) — we had a single, unchanging view of the gate in question.